 Building stables can present as many pitfalls as building your own home.
-Before you start thinking about design and type, check whether you need planning permission; in most cases, even when use is private rather than commercial, you will.
+Before you start thinking about stable design and type, check whether you need planning permission; in most cases, even when use is private rather than commercial, you will.

 The only exceptions are where stables are built within the curtilage of the house, but a lack of hard definitions means it’s always best to consult your local planning office.
 It may also be needed if you convert existing buildings, so don’t take chances.

-A chat with neighbours to explain your plans in advance will often go a long way.
+A chat with your neighbours to explain your plans in advance will often go a long way.
 Concerns or misconceptions about noise and smell, for example, can often easily be overcome with some reassurance that these are things you’ve considered.

 If your site is in the middle of nowhere, remember that manufacturers need access for large lorries.
 If access to your site is very narrow, consider how to work around this and make sure you let suppliers and workmen know in advance so they can plan too!